 Code Style.
 Dart

-Use this page to configure formatting options for Dart files.
-View the result in the Preview pane on the right.
+Use this section to configure formatting options for Dart files.
+When you change these settings, results of a change are displayed in the Preview pane.

 In this tab choose whether you want to format your Dart code using the dartfmt tool.

 Use the dartfmt tool when formatting the whole file